Archive for the “Knowledge management” category

 All in all, this is a splendid and positive step forward, illustrating how a little bit of imagination coupled with a little bit of ingenuity can create new possibilities.
 But there is always room to be better still, and I have a doubt, a reflection, and a couple of niggles.

-One technique I have found useful is to think in terms of time budgeting.
 How much time am I prepared to spend working.
 Within that, what’s the most important thing I need to do, and how much time should I commit to doing it.
 Iterate until time is accounted for.
 Of course in the real world that needs to take account of other people’s needs and preferences – but it also leads pretty forcibly to the conclusion that responding to every clamour for attention from emails and meetings is a rapid route to perdition.
-The analysis is one thing.
-Putting it into practice is quite another.
-But this is a useful reminder to have another go.